When is probate required? Often.

 If the estate includes real estate that does not automatically vest in someone like the spouse of the deceased, then probate will almost always be required.

 Probate can sometimes be avoided for real property that has been held by the deceased for longer than 30 years.
 When this route is available, the real estate can be transferred directly into the names of the beneficiaries or estate trustee.
 This route takes advantage of the ‘first dealing exemption’ when a property, registered in the land registry system, is first registered in the land titles electronic system.
-This must be a first transfer, there must be a valid will, and the cannot have been probated.
+This must be a first transfer, there must be a valid will, and the will cannot have been probated.
+Note: if you must probate for any other reason other than this real property, then you must pay EAT on all assets including this real property.
+You cannot use first dealing to avoid EAT when the will must be probated.
 Consult a real estate lawyer for your specific situation.

 You cannot avoid probate just because: